sternmull/yalloc/README.md

    shown at the end of the test.

- - run_valgrind.sh tests if the valgrind integration is working as expected, runs the functiosn from the coverage test and some randomly generated testcases under valgrind.
+ - run_valgrind.sh tests if the valgrind integration is working as expected, runs the functions from the coverage test and some randomly generated testcases under valgrind.

  - run_libfuzzer.sh uses libfuzzer from clang to generate interesting testcases